-(Policy 5037) It is the policy of Ashland-Greenwood Public Schools to comply with the Children's Internet Protection Act (CIPA) and Children's Online Privacy Protection Act (COPPA).
-With respect to the District's computer network, the District shall: (a) prevent user access to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; (b) provide for the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications; (c) prevent unauthorized access, including so-called

-"hacking," and other unlawful activities online; (d) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (e) obtain verifiable parental consent before allowing third parties to collect personal information online from students; and implement measures designed to restrict minors' access to materials (visual or non-visual) that are harmful to minors, and (g) the District shall comply with the Nebraska Student Online Personal Protection Act and will endeavor to take all reasonable and necessary steps to protect the online privacy of all students.
+It is the policy of Ashland-Greenwood Public Schools to comply with the Children's Internet Protection Act (CIPA) and Children's Online Privacy Protection Act (COPPA) (2016-17).
+With respect to the District's computer network, the District shall implement measures to: (a) prevent user access to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; (b) provide for the safety and security of minors when using electronic mail, chat rooms, and other forms of direct electronic communications: (c) prevent unauthorized access, including so-called "hacking," and other unlawful activities (d) prevent unauthorized disclosure, use, or dissemination of personal identification information of minors: (e)obtain verifiable parental consent before allowing third parties to collect personal information online from students (2016-17); (f) implement measures designed to restrict minors' access to materials (visual or non-visual) that are harmful to minors, and (g) The District shall comply with the Nebraska Student Online Personal Protection Act and will endeavor to take all reasonable and necessary steps to protect the online privacy of all students (2017.18).